-- 3. It is unlawful to remove official identification.
-Requests to remove an official ID eartag must be submitted to CDFA, AHFSS in writing at least 72 hours prior to the need to remove the tag.
-The request must include a photo of the ID, the reason the ID must be removed, and all other official ID eartags on the animal. - 4.
-Testing and/or vaccination requirements are: - a.
+- 4. Testing and/or vaccination requirements include the following: - a.
 All female dairy cattle four (4) months of age and over must bear evidence of official calfhood vaccination against brucellosis with a legible, official tattoo visible in the right ear. - b.
-All sexually intact dairy cattle six (6) months of age and over require a negative tuberculosis test within 60 days prior to entering California or must originate from a TB accredited free herd with documentation of the herd number and test date. - c.
+All sexually intact dairy cattle six (6) months of age and over require a negative tuberculosis (TB) test within 60 days prior to entering California or must originate from a TB accredited free herd with documentation of the herd number and test date. - c.
 Cattle do not require a brucellosis test unless originating from a designated brucellosis surveillance area. - d.
-All bulls 18 months of age and over, and non-virgin bulls less than 18 months of age, require a negative PCR Trichomoniasis test within 60 days prior to entry except bulls used solely for exhibition, confined to the exhibition location, and without access to mature female cattle, that will return directly to the state of origin after exhibition.
+All bulls 18 months of age and over, and non-virgin bulls less than 18 months of age, require a negative individual PCR trichomoniasis test performed within 60 days prior to entry, except bulls used solely for exhibition that were confined to the exhibition location, without access to mature female cattle and will return directly to the state of origin after exhibition.
+If testing is required, the sample must be run individually and cannot be pooled.